Overview

 Step 4: Check Thermodynamic Favorability

-Rate and half-life describe how fast a reaction proceeds, but they say nothing about whether the reaction is thermodynamically favorable in the first place โ that's determined by entropy change (disorder) and Gibbs free energy (the combined effect of enthalpy and entropy at a given temperature).
+Rate and half-life describe how fast a reaction proceeds.
+They say nothing about whether the reaction is favorable in the first place.
+That question comes down to entropy change (disorder) and Gibbs free energy, the combined effect of enthalpy and entropy at a given temperature.

-The Entropy Calculator calculates entropy change from reactant and product values, and the Gibbs Free Energy Calculator combines entropy with enthalpy to determine whether a reaction is spontaneous โ independent of how fast it proceeds, and unaffected by any catalyst.
+The Entropy Calculator calculates entropy change from reactant and product values.
+The Gibbs Free Energy Calculator combines entropy with enthalpy to determine whether a reaction is spontaneous, independent of speed and unmoved by any catalyst.

 Key Terms

-- Arrhenius equation โ the formula k = Ae^(-Ea/RT), describing how rate constant increases exponentially with temperature
+- Arrhenius equation: the formula k = Ae^(-Ea/RT), describing how rate constant climbs exponentially with temperature.

-- Half-life โ the time required for a reactant's concentration to decrease by half in a first-order process
+- Half-life: the time a reactant's concentration takes to drop by half in a first-order process.

-- Entropy โ a measure of disorder or randomness in a system, which factors into reaction spontaneity
+- Entropy: a measure of disorder or randomness in a system, and a factor in reaction spontaneity.

-- Catalyst โ a substance that lowers a reaction's activation energy without being consumed, speeding up the rate without changing its thermodynamic favorability
+- Catalyst: a substance that lowers a reaction's activation energy without being consumed, speeding up the rate without touching its thermodynamic favorability.